Sagittarius and the Nine of Wands' Tarot Card Meaning

 Let’s be honest, when we say holidays, we mean Christmas, and by Christmas, we’re not talking about the baby Jesus.

 Here in the US, Christmas and New Year’s come no matter who you pray to.
-It starts in November and it involves parties, shopping, decorating, card-sending, wrapping, cooking, traveling, socializing, and those same songs every year.
+It starts in October and it involves parties, shopping, decorating, card-sending, wrapping, cooking, traveling, socializing, and those same songs.
+Every single year.

-Even if you’ll be with your loving friends and family whom you’ve got nothing but happy memories with going all the way back to childhood, this time of year still adds stress.
+Even if you’ll be with your loving friends and family, who you’ve got nothing but happy memories going all the way back to childhood, this time of year still adds stress.

 Why?
 Because we care.

 Publishing today’s post is a perfect example for me.
-I’ve been so busy entertaining at parties that my voice is a bit hoarse.
-I’ve got individual sessions on top of my free tutoring sessions, and I’m
+I’ve been so busy bringing tarot entertainment to parties that my voice is a bit hoarse.
+I’ve got individual sessions on top of my free tutoring sessions, and I’m prepping for my EnVision workshop on January 11th—all while keeping up with my own holiday list.

 The archer pulls back her bow and holds that tension, while aiming to the skies for what is possible.
 It can be tempting to give up, but she knows that if she releases too early, her efforts will not meet their mark.

 We will have a break soon, all of us.
-The Winter Solstice will arrive and bank holidays will follow.
-The confetti from New Years will be swept up and 2023 will be a memory.
+The Winter Solstice will arrive, and bank holidays will follow.
+The confetti from New Year's will be swept up, and 2025 will be a memory.

-For now, we must learn how to labor, and rest, then labor and rest, and labor and rest again.
+But for now, we toggle between effort and rest, effort and rest, effort and rest again.

 1. What is one thing that needs to be accomplished before you can relax?

 The Nine of Wands is here to make certain that you finish what you’ve started.
-That doesn’t mean you’ll be finish everything 100% perfectly.
-The Nine of Wands knows that done is better than perfect
+That doesn’t mean you’ll be finished with everything 100%.
+The Nine of Wands knows that done is better than perfect.

 Think about what needs to be finished and make sure you define finished only as far as it needs to be, then call it a day.

 While FDR was managing WWII, he kept his cocktail hour sacred.
-Every day was a crisis, and every night at 6:30 he would retire into a parlor at the White House to socialize with Hollywood celebrities, sports stars, and friends.
+Every day was a crisis, and every night at 6:30, he would retire to a parlor at the White House to socialize with Hollywood celebrities, sports stars, and friends.
 He would return to the map room later if he needed to, but every night he took a break.

 Having a stroke of insight in the shower is no accident.
 When we allow ourselves time to rest on one wand, we can heal our heated minds long enough to recharge for the next battle.